mars4science/Script-on-Python-to-seach-for-file-duplicales-delete-them-copy-marked/README.txt

   --files FILES         full path to the only/main file structure --files_d FILES_D     full path to other file structure - where objects need to be deleted --files_c FILES_C     full path to other file structure - whereto objects need to be copied for copy/or folders be created for makedirs
+  --files_l FILES_L     full path to a file with list of sublocations to be cleared - contents removed from disk or/and database
-  --disk DISK           disk name tag of file structure info - for add, read, totals, search{name|path}, sync, sync2 --disk_c DISK_C       disk name tag to copy files to, used by sync, sync2 commands --disks DISKS         disk name tags when searched for candidates for deletion against database, if present, file should be present on all disks in main table to be considered a candidate, if omitted, should be present in main table as a whole.
+  --files_r FILES_R     full path to other file structure - where objects to be deleted are moved to --disk DISK           disk name tag of file structure info - for add, read, totals, search{name|path}, sync, sync2 --disk_c DISK_C       disk name tag to copy files to, used by sync, sync2 commands --disks DISKS         disk name tags when searched for candidates for deletion against database, if present, file should be present on all disks in main table to be considered a candidate, if omitted, should be present in main table as a whole.
 Should be one name per argument, several arguments possible, NOT several in one argument separated by comma